KnurpsBram/helium/readme.md

 # Helium🎈
-It's a misconception that helium raises the pitch of your voice.
+Helium doesn't actually change the pitch of your voice.
-It actually changes the speed of sound through the air.
+It changes the speed of sound through the air.
-Your vocal cords create the same pitch, but the air in your mouth _resonates_ at different frequencies!
+Your vocal cords move at the same frequency, but the air in your mouth _resonates_ at different frequencies!

 With this web app - called **Helium** - you can play with changing the pitch and formants of your voice independently.

-## Welcome to the Helium Suite

-This is a fun little side project where I play with audio manipulations for speech.
-You can change the pitch, formants and tempo of your voice independently.
-- Core library (audio manipulation functions such as `pitch_shift`, `time_stretch` and `helium`).
-Implemented with WORLD vocoder.
-- Flask API (just a barebones GUI).
-Currently hosted on my raspberry pi!
-Please visit [80.112.116.8:5000/gui](http://80.112.116.8:5000/gui)